 The position of your balcony is a key point when it comes to selecting plants.
 The direction of the sunlight plays an important role in the flowering and the lifespan of your garden plants.
-The ideal is east, west and south-facing balconies.
+East, west, and south-facing balconies are ideal.

 Creating a balcony garden requires special procedures.
 After considering the direction of the sunlight, you should go for either annual or perennial flowers.
-Growing annual flowers are the easiest way to diversify your balconies.
-They tend to flower multiple times during the year, contributing to about half-year beauty of your balcony.
-Petunias, Myosotis and Violas belong to annual types of flowers.
+Growing annual flowers is the easiest way to diversify your balconies.
+They tend to flower multiple times during the year, contributing to about half a year of beauty on your balcony.
+Petunias, Forget-Me-Nots, and Violas belong to the annual type of flowers.
 They begin to blossom in spring.
-Petunia is one of the most popular and fast-growing flowers with a minimum of needs.
-Malva with its healing and relaxing properties is also an easy-care flower.
+Petunias are one of the most popular and fast-growing flowers with a minimum of needs.
+Malva, with its healing and relaxing properties, is also an easy-care flower.

 Growing perennial flowers on your balcony can be a little bit problematic.
-It is explained by their wind, cold and heat intolerance.
-For example, the open ground Geraniums last for multiple years, but cannot survive the winter.
+This is explained by their intolerance to wind, cold, and heat.
+For example, open-ground Geraniums last for multiple years, but cannot survive the winter.
 You are recommended to place them in a vertical position on your balcony during summertime and keep them inside in winter.
-Thus, your Geraniums will flower all year round.
+In this way your Geraniums can flower all year round.
 As for Chrysanthemums, they require special care.
-The variety of white, red, yellow and purple Chrysanthemums makes up a beautiful bouquet.
+A variety of white, red, yellow, and purple Chrysanthemums makes for a beautiful bouquet.
 Chrysanthemums withstand low temperatures, enabling you to decorate your balcony with them even in the wintertime.
-Besides, Rambler Rose (doesn’t require frequent pruning), Feijoa and Azalea last for longer years as well.
+In addition, Rambler Rose (doesn’t require frequent pruning), Feijoa, and Azalea last for multiple years as well.